Yingzhen-ietf/BGP-QUIC/BoQ Finite State Machine (FSM).md

 The data structures and FSM described in this document are conceptual and do not have to be implemented precisely as described here, as long as the implementations support the described functionality and they exhibit the same externally visible behavior.

-A BoQ implementation is expected to maintian a separate FSM for each channel.
+A BoQ implementation is expected to maintain a separate FSM for each channel.
 The control channel in a BoQ connection is required to reach the Established state before any function channel can be created.
-This means the set up of the QUIC connection and any related errors are processed by the control channel.
+This means the setup of the QUIC connection and any related errors are processed by the control channel.

-The BGP messages and events handled by the control channel and function channels are different.
+The BGP messages and events handled by the control and function channels vary.
 In general, what is specified in RFC 4271 section 8 that applies to a BGP peer connection is applicable to a BoQ channel unless explicitly specified in this document.

 RFC 4271 section 8 defines the mandatory and optional session attributes for each connection.
-For a BoQ implementation, some of these attributes are applicable to both the control channel and function channels, however there are some attributes that are applicable to only to the control channel or  funtion channels.
-The following tables list applicability of each attribute.
+For a BoQ implementation, some of these attributes are applicable to both the control and function channels.
+However some attributes only apply to the control or function channels.
+The following tables list the applicability of each attribute.

 ```md
 | Channel Attributes | Control Channel | Function Channel |